DoDAO-io/defi-insurance-course/generated/questions/ease.md

 Hint: NoHint

-Explanation: The DAO will confirm to liquidate the assets to cover the affected vaults.
+Explanation: The DAO will decide to liquidate the assets to cover the affected vaults.

 Sub Topics: No Sub-Topics